datamindedbe/demo-technology-exploration/demos/postgres_mcp/README.md

-# Using a Postgres MCP Server to Accelerate dbt Development
+# Postgres MCP Server to Accelerate dbt Development

 **What you’ll learn:**